WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 Let’s say you want to see in which life stages Smp_312440 is expressed.

-* Click the “” facet and select ..
+* Click the “developmental stage” facet
-* Select a few of the available libraries and click “back to browser”.
+* Select a few of the available libraries (in the example below we've selected 3h schistosomules and miracidia) and click “back to browser”.

 ![](figures/jbrowse_6.png)

 Each track represents a different sequencing library, and shows the number of reads that have been aligned at each position.
 By mousing over the histogram, you can see the exact number of aligned reads at each base.
-We can see that a lot of the tracks show biological replicates of the same condition (single sex infections or mixed sex infections).
+We can see that a lot of the tracks show biological replicates of the same condition.
 We can use combination tracks to combine replicate tracks “on the fly”, so we use up less space on the screen.

 * In the main menu at the top of the page, select “Track” and “Add combination track”.